EGroupware/egroupware/api/js/Resumable/README.md

 * `fileType` The file types allowed to upload.
 An empty array allow any file type.
 (Default: `[]`)
 * `fileTypeErrorCallback(file, errorCount)` A function which displays an error a selected file has type not allowed.
 (Default: displays an alert for every bad file.)
 * `maxChunkRetries` The maximum number of retries for a chunk before the upload is failed.
 Valid values are any positive integer and `undefined` for no limit.
 (Default: `undefined`)
+* `permanentErrors` List of HTTP status codes that define if the chunk upload was a permanent error and should not retry the upload.
+(Default: `[400, 404, 409, 415, 500, 501]`)
 * `chunkRetryInterval` The number of milliseconds to wait before retrying a chunk on a non-permanent error.
 Valid values are any positive integer and `undefined` for immediate retry.
 (Default: `undefined`)
 * `withCredentials` Standard CORS requests do not send or set any cookies by default.
 In order to include cookies as part of the request, you need to set the `withCredentials` property to true.
 (Default: `false`)
 * `xhrTimeout` The timeout in milliseconds for each request (Default: `0`)
 * `setChunkTypeFromFile` Set chunk content-type from original file.type.
 (Default: `false`, if `false` default Content-Type: `application/octet-stream`)
+* `dragOverClass` The class name to add on drag over an assigned drop zone.
+(Default: `dragover`)

 #### Properties

 * `.support` A boolean value indicator whether or not Resumable.js is supported by the current browser.